Therapy Session Information

 How soon will I feel better?

 Depending on what you’ve come to work on, relief can begin after even the first session.
 But for more complex issues, like traumatic memories, an eating disorder, or a significant loss, noticeable change can take time, sometimes months or years.
 Having said that, many people do some counselling work and then take a break and come back when they’re ready or have the funds.
-This is absolutely ok!
+This is absolutely ok.
 What is important is that you continue to be curious about your feelings, behaviours and relationships.
 Journalling in between therapy sessions can also help the process move along tremendously.

 “I want to sing like the birds sing, not worrying about who hears or what they think.”